-These notices are letters warning you that HMRC has now escalated your situation to the point where they are going to enforce bailiff action.
+These notices are warning signs that HMRC has now escalated your situation to the point where they are going to enforce bailiff action.
 This means your company’s goods will be seized and sold at auction, so that HMRC can recoup some of the money owed to them.

 Can Any Creditor Serve a Notice of Enforcement?